 We Czechs (Bohemians, Moravians and Slovaks) have several passed-down and traditional Christmas superstitions and some are just as well known in other parts of the world as they are in the Czech Republic.

 Czech people believe that certain foods and herbs can serve to tell the future and predict the year ahead.
 Around Christmas time, these specific predicting activities have been celebrated by Czechs throughout all of recorded history.
 Today we’ve created a list of some of the strange tales around different foods and the effects that Czech people believe they have on people.

-During the holiday season apples are used a lot by Czech people to predict the future.
-After Christmas dinner, every person is given a apple which they cut in half from the stem down and they study the shape that the seeds inside show.
-If the seeds appear in a star shape, it means that health, happiness and unity is predicted for the new year.
+During the holiday season, apples are used a lot by Czech people to predict the future.
+After Christmas dinner, every person is given an apple which they cut in half from the stem down and they study the shape that the seeds inside show.
+If the seeds appear in a star shape, it means that health, happiness, and unity are predicted for the new year.
 But if it’s shaped like a four-pointed cross that means bad luck will be brought to someone at the table and someone will get sick or even die.